 - Emotional Literacy Support Assistant (ELSA)

-How will I be involved in identifying SEN and then helping my child?
+How will I be involved in identifying SEND and then helping my child?

-When the decision is made to put a child on the SEND register, parents will be informed by the class teacher and/or SENCo.
+- When the decision is made to put a child on the SEND register, parents will be informed by the class teacher and/or SENDCo.

 - We value the parent view at all times and involve parents in any decision making progress.

 How will I know how my child is doing and how will you help me to support my child’s learning?
 What opportunities will there be for me to discuss my child’s progress?

 We follow an ‘Assess, Plan, Do Review’ format that involves staff, parents and children, so you should be fully aware of your child’s progress and support that can be given.

 - We offer an open-door policy where you are welcome any time to make an appointment to meet with either the class teacher and/or SENDCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.